-The kids teaching kids® program offers children and their parents the knowledge and resources to change their eating habits for the better.
-In the last30 years, childhood obesity has more than tripled.
+The kids teaching kids®, launched in North Texas in 2010, provides children and their parents with the knowledge and resources to change their eating habits for the better.
+In the last 30 years, childhood obesity has more than tripled.
 Studies reveal that kids are snacking more frequently and research suggests that eating fruits and vegetables may help maintain a healthy body weight.

 kids teaching kids® is bringing communities together to help children eat healthier.

 Registered dietitians work with high school culinary students, teaching them basic nutrition and how to read food labels and calculate nutrition facts for recipes.
 The students use what they’ve learned to create fun-to-make, fun-to-eat snack recipes featuring fruits and vegetables—while staying within the nutrition guidelines set by the dietitians.
 Every snack has at least one serving of fruits and veggies, follows the American Dietary Guidelines and is designed for elementary students to prepare themselves.

 With the help of high school graphic design and photography students, these healthy snack creations are compiled into recipe books that are designed exclusively by kids, for kids. kids teaching kids® offers a new, interactive digital book annually and makes it available to elementary school students in North Texas and San Antonio.

 21-Day Snacking Challenge

 The core of the program is the “21-Day Snacking Challenge,” an innovative, three-week nutrition education initiative backed by participating school districts, educators and parents.
 During the challenge, elementary school students are invited to change their current after-school snacking habits by consuming more fruits and vegetables.
 Using the recipe books and our Healthy Snack Finder as a foundation, kids are empowered to create fun, healthy snacks on their own or with minimal supervision.